Petrosz007/msc-thesis/chapters/examples.typ

 }
 ```

 The comments mark parts of the code with a number.
-I'll mutate these predicates or expressions and check what test cases fail and catch that there is some error in the implementation.
+I'll mutate these predicates or expressions and check what test cases fail.
+If there is some error in the implementation, the failing test cases indicate that we've caught the mutation.
 These mutations are off-by-one errors, writing `>=`, `<=`, `>`, `<` in place of the original operator.
-These simulate if the programmer makes a mistake during implementation.
+These simulate the case, when the programmer makes a mistake during implementation.

-The following tables (@mutation-testing1, @mutation-testing2, @mutation-testing3), you can see that every kind of mutation was caught by at least one test case generated by my GPT, shown in @paid-vacation-days-final-reduced-test-cases.
+In the following tables (@mutation-testing1, @mutation-testing2, @mutation-testing3), we can see that every kind of mutation was caught by at least one test case generated by my GPT, shown in @paid-vacation-days-final-reduced-test-cases.

 #figure(
   table(